Lucaswaung/list-of-surgical-tool-datasets/README.md

       <a href="http://opencas.dkfz.de/image2image/">Laparoscopic Image to Image Translation</a>
     </td>
     <td align="center">
-      Synthetic images in a 3D environemnt roughly resembling laparoscopic liver surgery scenes.
+     模拟信息，提供深度、分割等。 Synthetic images in a 3D environemnt roughly resembling laparoscopic liver surgery scenes.
 A group of Generative Adversarial Networks (GAN) is trained to translate these images to look like real laparoscopic images.
 After the training process, the translated images along with their labels can be used as training data for a certain target task.
     </td>
     <td align="center">
       <a href="https://arxiv.org/abs/1907.02882">Pfeiffer et al. 2019</a>